<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 What should you use as the mean?

 You have two options here.
 You can make the mean that of a team (i.e. Hawkin First Team) or that of a specific group (i.e. Hawkin Forwards).
 For users that do not have a lot of data, I suggest making the mean that of the team.
-If you are a user that has able data, then it would be best to make the group the mean so that you can compare athlete of similar type (i.e. position, age, etc.)
+If you are a user that has able data, then it would be best to make the group the mean so that you can compare athletes of similar type (i.e. position, age, etc.)

 *Note that groups are different than position labels, and groups only work from the day forward - meaning it is pivotal you add new athletes to the correct group and adjust groups accordingly as athletes move in and out.